-As part of the U.S. DOE-funded project entitled "Biomass Production and Nutrient Recovery," an on-going field study is being conducted in east-central Illinois.
+As part of the U.S. DOE-funded project entitled “Biomass Production and Nutrient Recovery,” an on-going field study is being conducted in east-central Illinois.
 In this study, shrub willow is planted within marginal areas and buffer zones of a 6.5-ha continuous corn field.
 Under this cropping system, corn is managed under business-as-usual practices.
-The shrub willows do not receive fertilization, but instead are expected to draw leached nutrients from the adjacent corn fields.
+The shrub willows do not receive fertilization, but instead are expected to use leached nutrients from the adjacent corn fields.
 Producing biomass while intercepting excess nutrients maximizes the use of and economic return for an expensive production input.
 This approach maximizes biomass production while minimizing off-site nutrient leaching losses, having the added benefit of protecting nearby surface water and groundwater resources.
-We are currently evaluating the environmental, economic, and ecosystem services benefits of implementing this and other bioenergy buffer systems through modeling analyses with the goal of scaling up to larger regions.
+We are currently evaluating the environmental, economic, and ecosystem services (ES) benefits of implementing this and other bioenergy buffer systems through modeling analyses and scaling up to the agricultural Midwest.

 Growing Shrub Willow as Bioenergy Buffer on Corn Production System | Conservation Matters from SWCS Events.

 Jules Cacho provides a two-minute summary of his work on bioenergy crops for the SWCS "Conservation Matters" video series.
 Recorded at the 2017 72nd SWCS International Annual Conference in Madison, Wisconsin.
 Presentation: The viability of growing shrub willow as bioenergy buffer on intensively managed agricultural fields of U.S. Midwest.